Byson94/KorvaqScrip/BeginnersTutorial.md

 ```

 ## Delete Functions
-We can use the `delfunc` keyword to delete functions from memeory.
+We can use the `delfunc` keyword to delete functions from memory.

 **Example**:
 ```korvaq